Nourish Shake

 Ever wonder why some people seem to lose weight effortlessly, while for others it can feel like pushing a boulder uphill?

-While there are many different factors that can affect your ability to lose weight, there’s one that stands out above all others: your metabolism.
+While many different factors can affect your ability to lose weight, there’s one that stands out above all others: your metabolism.

 This is like your inner furnace that, when well-tuned, can more efficiently turn your food into an energy source (rather than fat cells).
 The good news is, your metabolism isn’t set in stone.
 There are practical things you can do to make your metabolism more efficient and turn it into your biggest weight loss ally.